flutter/website/faq.md

 development investments to ship more features faster, ship the same feature set to iOS and Android at the same time, and lower maintenance costs.

+While not the initial target audience,
+Flutter is also for _designers_ that want their original design visions delivered consistently, with high fidelity, to all users on mobile.

 Fundamentally, Flutter is for users that want beautiful apps, with delightful motion and animation, and UIs with character